offchan42/.spacemacs.d/README.md

 Because the way this section is written is assuming that you understand **Spacemacs**' core concepts already.

+- You can open and view images inside Spacemacs.
+- Type `SPC '` to open a shell buffer (specifically **eshell**).
 - Type `SPC x g t` to translate a word under point using Google translate (the language is currently set from English to Thai).
 - Type `SPC s w g` to search using Google.
 - Type `SPC s s` to search interactively inside current buffer.
 To edit all the matching results, type `C-c C-e` next and do your editing there.
+- Type `SPC b s` to open a scratch buffer you can play with immediately.
+- Type `SPC TAB` to toggle between the current buffer and the lastly visited buffer.
+- Type `fd` consecutively to quit out of almost everything.
+You can exit evil insert state, evil visual state, helm mode, holy mode, etc.

+  If the thing you are trying to quit out of is a **minibuffer**, just press `q` to quit it.